-Working paper · v1
+Working paper · exploratory v1

 Affective Predictive Graph Theory